Play it safe. Stay inside. Watch anime.

 (title shamelessly stolen from steampowered…)

-2 replies on “Play it safe.
+2 responses to “Play it safe.
 Stay inside.
 Watch anime.”

 Hey buddy, nice post!
 Thanks for tying those all together for me.
 Don’t forget that the Superflat Monogram is basically a commercial for the designs Takashi Murakami did for Louis Vuitton.
 I wonder how much they collaborated on the short, since the Digimon movie came first but the designs Murakami did certainly fall within the same aesthetic.
 The Digimon movie is actually pretty good!
 A certain somebody made me watch it one time, we had fun.
 Keep it up!